 - The Grand Champion Showman for FFA, Sr. 4-H, and Int.
 4-H in Beef, Sheep, Swine, Goats, Market Goats, and Horses will compete. - 2.
-The showmen are responsible for bringing the animal that they qualified with to the appropriate showing. - 3.
-If an exhibitor qualifies in more than one division they must choose the animal division that they want to show in. - 4.
-Reserve will move up if Grand is not available. - 5.
-Showman will be judged on a 1-10 point's basis, 10 being high score.
-The showman in each division with the highest - aggregate score will be the champion. - To qualify for the Overall Showman award competitors must show all species. - To determine the Valley Feed Overall Chelan County Fair showman, all scores will be averaged and the single showman with the highest score will be declared the winner. - 8.
+The showmen are responsible for bringing the animal that they qualified with. - 3.
+If an exhibitor qualifies in more than one division they must choose the animal division that they want to show in. - Reserve will move up if Grand is not available.
+To qualify for the Overall Showman award competitors must show all species. - Showman with the highest overall score will be award overall Round Robin Grand Champion buckle. - 7.
+Next highest score in each division will be awarded Reserve Champion buckles. - 8.
 Small animal round robin will follow same rules and have the followings animals: poultry, rabbit, cavy, dog, and cat.